sampotts/plyr/readme.md

     <td><code>enabled</code></td>
     <td>Boolean</td>
     <td><code>true</code></td>
     <td>Completely disable Plyr.
-This would allow you to do a User Agent check or similar to programatically enable or disable Plyr for a certain UA.
+This would allow you to do a User Agent check or similar to programmatically enable or disable Plyr for a certain UA.
 Example below.</td>
   </tr>
   <tr>
     <td><code>html</code></td>